-In weekly Quixotic meetings, students discuss and debate a cultural object (e.g. a piece of writing, an artwork or a performance).
+In semi-regular Quixotic meetings, students discuss and debate a cultural object (e.g. a piece of writing, an artwork or a performance).
 In so doing, they expand their understanding of the diverse areas of knowledge that their peers are interested in.
 Any student can propose a topic for discussion.

 We believe in rationality, tea and a barely controlled maelstrom of ideas.

-Core Team: Ingrid Stevens, Philip Sänger, Radu Diaconescu
+Founding Parents: Ingrid Stevens, Philip Sänger, Radu Diaconescu

 To propose a topic/cultural object for a discussion, to ask to be included in the mailing list, or for other contacting needs, reach out via

 ucf.quixotic (at) protonmail.com .